MAH-7/mari-gunting/apps/partner/app/README.md

 ## 📱 **Overview**

-The provider app is for barbers (freelance) and barbershop owners to manage their business on the Mari Gunting platform.
+The partner app is for barbers (freelance) and barbershop owners to manage their business on the Mari Gunting platform.

 ---

 ## 🗂️ **Structure**

 ```
-app-provider/
+app-partner/
 ├── _layout.tsx              # Root layout
 └── (tabs)/                  # Main navigation
     ├── _layout.tsx          # Tab navigation